msrezaie/Textual-Cryptography/README.md

   - helmet: is used for protecting the server from some web vulnerabilities by setting HTTP response header to requests
   - xss-clean: is used for sanitizing user input coming from request body or URL params
   - express-rate-limit: is used for limiting the number of allowed requests in the API
+  - express-async-errors: is used for handling backend errors
+  - validator: is used for validating correct email formating
+  - swagger-ui-express: is used for serving and providing an interactive interface for the API

 ### Frontend